zengigs/AnguLOB/README.md

 ##bizObjects API
 ```
 {
-  title: "",         //name of the business object you are trying to fetch
+  title: "Employees",         //name of the business object you are trying to fetch
-  serviceUrl: "",   // web service url of the business objects e.g. hrms/api/hrms/employees
+  serviceUrl: "hrms/api/hrms/employees",   // web service url of the business objects e.g. hrms/api/hrms/employees
   entities: [],   // array of json objects fetched by the service- can be bound to an HTML table to display fetched entities
-  entitiesCount: 0, // number of fetched records
+  entitiesCount: 10, // number of fetched records
-  totalEntitiescount: 0,//Total number of entities in the database
+  totalEntitiescount: 200,//Total number of entities in the database
   currentPage: 1,             //Current Page
   pageCount: 20,               //Number of Pages can be bound to a ui element to display page count
   pageSize: 10,               //Number of records to fetch at a time can be bound to a ui element to change this value
   pageChanged: function(){...} // Call this after setting currentPage to force the service to fetch new entities based on currentPage and pageSize,
  recordFilter: "", // Search Text This cabe bound to a search textbox in the user interface
   refresh: function(){...},// re-fetches entities from the database to reflect any database changes           // Reloads the
   search : function(searchText){...}, // re-fetches entities from database selecting only  records that have any field matching the searchText parameter